|

 order to ensure the support of the people living in the forested areas,

-necessary.
+transparency, participatory decision-making and benefit sharing are necessary.
 No common methodology is in place to estimate and verify carbon

 emission reduction benefits in initiatives to reduce forest degradation and